Zeeman term for the N\'eel vector in a two sublattice antiferromagnet using Dzyaloshinsky-Moriya interaction and magnetic field: Two sublattice micromagnetics

 Position $Z$ and azimuthal angle $\Phi$ represent the two zero modes of the system associated with the global symmetries of translation and rotation see Fig.~\ref{fig:domai-wall-afm}.
 Weak or local external perturbations do not alter the shape of the soliton significantly and mostly induce the dynamics of $Z$ and $\Phi$.

 \textit{Planar vortex} : This topological feature is stable in two spatial dimensions with an easy plane anisotropy, $K<0$ in Eq.~(\ref{eq.energy-density}).
 The uniform ground states are $\mathbf{n} = (\cos\phi, \sin\phi, 0)$.
-A vortex centered at the origin is parametrized as:
+A vortex centred at the origin is parametrized as:

 Here $n \in \mathbb{Z}$ is the vortex winding number.
 The magnetization leaves the plane at the cores and this is captured by the function $f(\zeta)$ with $f_n(0) = 1$ and $f_{n}(\infty) = 0$.
 The core size is controlled by the same length scale as the domain wall, $\lambda = \sqrt{A/|K|}$.